 - Serve as a teacher-intern in a small, rural school (preferably their hometown);

-- Attend the Community Foundation of the Ozarks’ annual Rural Schools Rendezvous, scheduled this year for Thursday, April 23 in Reeds Spring, Mo.
+- Attend the Community Foundation of the Ozarks’ annual Rural Schools Rendezvous, scheduled for spring 2017.

 - Return to their hometown as a teacher for a minimum of three years.
 If no appropriate position is available, recipients may fulfill their requirement by teaching in another rural Missouri Ozarks’ community.